MarceliG/EmotionsAnalysis/README.md

-# sma

-# Setup
+# Emotion recognition in text
+Recognition of emotions in text based on online reviews using machine learning methods.

+## Installation
-pip3 install -r requirements.txt
+pip install -r requirements.txt